MithrilJS/mithril.js/docs/migration-v02x.md

 ### Synchronous redraw changed

-In v0.2.x it was possible to force mithril to redraw immediately by passing a truthy value to `m.redraw()`.
+In v0.2.x it was possible to force Mithril.js to redraw immediately by passing a truthy value to `m.redraw()`.
 In v2.x, this functionality was split into two different methods for clarity.

 #### v0.2.x